Explore Cuba Like a Pro: Your 2026 Travel Budget Guide

 How much did we spend in Cuba in 2025?

-During our most recent visit in 2025, we spent an average of USD42.23 per person daily.
-That’s about USD5 less than we paid back in 2017 (USD47.30 pp/day), despite rising prices worldwide.
+During our most recent visit in 2025, we spent an average of USD42.23 per person per day.
+That’s approximately USD5 less than we paid back in 2017 (USD47.30 per person per day), despite rising prices worldwide.
 How is that possible (without changing our usual travel style)?
 Because the devaluation of the Cuban Peso (CUP) against the EUR and USD more than offset those cost-of-living increases.

-While the affordability is welcome from a traveller’s perspective, it also underscores how much more expensive daily life has become for ordinary Cubans (especially those who rely on rations).
-This is something to be mindful of as you travel around the country.
+While the affordability is welcome from a traveller’s perspective, it also underscores how much more expensive daily life has become for ordinary Cubans (especially those who rely on rations) – something to be mindful of as you travel around the country.

 While the devaluation of the Cuban Peso has made Cuba cheaper for tourists, it's made life for Cubans who rely on rations even harder